 If the state university for which the debt obligations for a project are issued, in consultation with the Kansas Development Finance Authority, determines that the debt obligations will be more marketable with a pledge of generally available unencumbered funds of the university, or a credit enhancement in the form of a supplemental pledge or assurance of revenues other than those generated by the facility for which the debt obligations are to be issued, the desire to utilize such a pledge or assurance shall be reported to the Board at the time of the request for approval of the capital improvement, and language permitting the pledge of other available revenues for debt service purposes shall be included in the legislative proviso authorizing issuance of the debt obligations.
-Any debt obligations set forth in K.S.A.
+Any debt obligations issued by the Board directly pursuant to K.S.A.
+76-6a13 et seq. shall be subject to the pledge of revenue restrictions set forth in K.S.A.
 76-6a15.
 This paragraph shall apply to projects submitted to the Board for approval after October 1, 2009.
 In the case of debt obligations issued with a pledge of generally available unencumbered funds, each financing is expected to be supported by a project financial plan identifying revenues sufficient to fulfill annual debt service requirements.